pnbruckner/ha-sun2/README.md

 #### `elevation`

-`'on'` when sun's elevation is above threshold, `'off'` when at or below threshold.
+`'on'` when sun rises to or above threshold, `'off'` when sets to or below threshold.

 Key | Optional | Description
 -|-|-